msgpack/msgpack-d/README.markdown

 * Stream deserializer / Direct-conversion deserializer
 * Support D features(Range, Tuple, real type)

 real type is D only.
-Don't use real type to communicate other languages.
+Don't use real-type to communicate other languages.
 In addition, Unpacker raises exception if loss of precision occures.

 # Usage